Selman Kadria: Aftermath and legacy

-Some time later, the cousins of Kadria, Bardh Hasanaj (14 years old at the time of the revenge killing) and Hasan Zeqë Hasanaj took revenge and killed Ramë Vuthi.
+Some time later, the cousins of Kadria, Niman Bekë Hasanaj and Hasan Zeqë Hasanaj took revenge and killed Ramë Vuthi.
 They were jailed for their actions.
 Ramë Vuthi was buried without a funeral because the village imam refused to attend the ceremony.

 Numerous folk songs have been composed for the actions of Selman Kadria.
 One the better known ones is "Këngë për Selman Kadriun".
 It is usually accompanied by Çifteli and sharki.
 The tomb of Kadria has become a local monument over the years.
 It has been vandalized twice by Serb nationalists.
 In June 2019, Bekë Berisha, a representative in the Kosovan parliament, proposed to Prime Minister Ramush Haradinaj that Kadria should be named Hero of Kosovo.
 Haradinaj accepted the proposition and began the nomination process for the decoration.
-On July 12th, 2019 The Hasanaj Family accepted the Hero of Kosovo award in Prishtina from President Hashim Thaçi.
+On July 12, 2019, Artan Hasanaj(Jashar's son) accepted the Hero of Kosovo award in Istok from Bekë Berisha.